awsdocs/aws-client-vpn-administrator-guide/doc_source/scenario-peered.md

 The configuration for this scenario includes a target VPC \(VPC A\) that is peered with an additional VPC \(VPC B\)\.
 We recommend this configuration if you need to give clients access to the resources inside a target VPC and other VPCs that are peered with it \(such as VPC B\)\.

+**Note**
+The procedure for allowing access to a peered VPC outlined below, is only required if the Client VPN endpoint was configured for split\-tunnel mode\.
+In full\-tunnel mode, access to the peered VPC would be allowed by default\.

 ![\[Client VPN accessing a peer VPC\]](http://docs.aws.amazon.com/vpn/latest/clientvpn-admin/images/client-vpn-scenario-peer-vpc.png)

 Before you begin, do the following: